PowerDNS/pdns/pdns/README-dnsdist.md

      * `newQPSLimiter(rate, burst)`: configure a QPS limiter with that rate and that burst capacity
      * member `check()`: check if this QPSLimiter has a token for us.
 If yes, you must use it.
    * SuffixMatchNode related:
-     * newSuffixMatchNode(): returns a new SuffixMatchNode
+     * `newSuffixMatchNode()`: returns a new SuffixMatchNode
      * member `check(DNSName)`: returns true if DNSName is matched by this group
      * member `add(DNSName)`: add this DNSName to the node
  * Tuning related:
-   * setTCPRecvTimeout(n): set the read timeout on TCP connections from the client, in seconds.
+   * `setTCPRecvTimeout(n)`: set the read timeout on TCP connections from the client, in seconds
-   * setTCPSendTimeout(n): set the write timeout on TCP connections from the client, in seconds.
+   * `setTCPSendTimeout(n)`: set the write timeout on TCP connections from the client, in seconds
-   * setMaxTCPClientThreads(n): set the maximum of TCP client threads, handling TCP connections.
+   * `setMaxTCPClientThreads(n)`: set the maximum of TCP client threads, handling TCP connections
-   * setMaxUDPOutstanding(n): set the maximum number of outstanding UDP queries to a given backend server.
-This can only be set at configuration time.
+   * `setMaxUDPOutstanding(n)`: set the maximum number of outstanding UDP queries to a given backend server.
+This can only be set at configuration time
+ * DNSCrypt related:
+   * `addDNSCryptBind("127.0.0.1:8443", "provider name", "/path/to/resolver.cert", "/path/to/resolver.key"):` listen to incoming DNSCrypt queries on 127.0.0.1 port 8443, with a provider name of "provider name", using a resolver certificate and associated key stored respectively in the `resolver.cert` and `resolver.key` files
+   * `generateDNSCryptProviderKeys("/path/to/providerPublic.key", "/path/to/providerPrivate.key"):` generate a new provider keypair
+   * `generateDNSCryptCertificate("/path/to/providerPrivate.key", "/path/to/resolver.cert", "/path/to/resolver.key", serial, validFrom, validUntil):` generate a new resolver private key and related certificate, valid from the `validFrom` timestamp until the `validUntil` one, signed with the provider private key
+   * `printDNSCryptProviderFingerprint("/path/to/providerPublic.key")`: display the fingerprint of the provided resolver public key
+   * `showDNSCryptBinds():`: display the currently configured DNSCrypt binds

 All hooks
 ---------